Ahmed al-Mirghani

-Ahmad Ali Al-Mirghani (أحمد الميرغني; 16 August 1941 – 2 November 2008) was a Sudanese politician who served as the third President of Sudan from 1986 to 1989, when the democratically elected government was overthrown by a military coup led by Omar al-Bashir.
+Ahmad Ali Al-Mirghani (أحمد علي الميرغني; 16 August 1941 – 2 November 2008) was a Sudanese politician who served as the third President of Sudan from 1986 to 1989, when the democratically elected government was overthrown by a military coup led by Omar al-Bashir.

 Early life

-Al-Mirghani was the descendant of the respected Mirghani family of Sudan and the son Ali al-Mirghani great-great-grandson of Al Sayyid Mohammed Uthman al-Mirghani al-Khatim.
+Al-Mirghani was the descendant of the Mirghani family of Sudan and the son Ali al-Mirghani, the great-great-grandson of al-Sayyid Mohammed Uthman al-Mirghani al-Khatim.
 Ahmad Al-Mirghani held the title of Sayyid, denoting that he was accepted as a descendant of the Islamic prophet Muhammad.
 He graduated with a first class degree from the University of London and returned to Sudan.
 He played a major role in convincing King Faisal of Saudi Arabia to travel and meet President Nasser of Egypt in Sudan in the famous 1967 Arab League summit in Khartoum.

 Presidency

 Al-Mirghani was elected President of Sudan in May 1986 after the country's last democratic elections.
 Under him an economic recovery program was created which began to be used in August 1987.
 This program was followed, beginning in October 1988, by a three-year recovery program to reform trade policy and regulate the exchange rate, reduce subsidies and the Budget deficit, and encourage exports and privatization.
+The government under him also had contact to the International Monetary Fund.
 He was unseated during the 1989 Sudanese coup d'état, led by Omar al-Bashir.